Unruh effect for inertial observers through vacuum correlations: Dynamically generated Unruh effect for inertial observers in CGHS Black Hole Spacetime

-All the geodesic observers moving rightwards or remaining stationary at any finite value (with the exception of stationary observer at left infinity) end up in singularity and in this process have to undergo a geometry change (thick cyan curves in \ref{fig:penrose07}), so they witness a combined effect and hence a flux of radiation, as in the Schwarzschild scenario \cite{Smerlak:2013sga,Singh:2014paa,Chakraborty:2015nwa}.
-Whereas the left-moving timelike observers end up at $i_L^+$, do not see any geometry change but encounter flux-free thermal radiation due to a dynamical emergence of a horizon, which traces out information of a section of field configuration, exactly in the spirit of the Rindler observer, as discussed previously.
+All the geodesic observers moving rightwards or remaining stationary at any finite value (with the exception of stationary observer at left infinity), on the other hand, end up in singularity and in this process have to undergo a geometry change (thick cyan curves in \ref{fig:penrose07}), so they witness a combined effect and hence a flux of radiation, as in the Schwarzschild scenario \cite{Smerlak:2013sga,Singh:2014paa,Chakraborty:2015nwa}.
+Whereas the left-moving timelike observers end up at $i_L^+$, do not see any geometry change but encounter flux-free thermal atmosphere due to a dynamical emergence of a horizon, which washes out information of a section of initial field configuration, exactly in the spirit of the Rindler observer, as discussed previously.

 Finally, we will comment on the back-reaction due to black hole evaporation and its implications for our result.
 To compute any kind of back-reaction in the spacetime in Einstein gravity, one needs to use an equation of the form $G_{ab}=\langle T_{ab}\rangle$. \textit{Neither side of this equation can be handled without additional assumptions and, obviously, the result will depend on the additional assumptions!} The left-hand-side identically vanishes in $D=2$ because Einstein tensor identically vanishes in two dimensions.
 The right hand side is: (i) divergent and needs to be regularized and (ii) depends on the quantum state which is chosen.
 The best we can do, therefore, is to give prescriptions to define both sides and the results will obviously \textit{depend on these prescriptions}.
 We discuss our set of choices while describing the pertinent issues in two-dimensional gravity below.